Sound Relief Hearing Center

 - Tinnitus Retraining Therapy (TRT)

-During the audiometric test, we will ask you a series of high- and low-frequency words to determine your ability to understand speech.
-We will also ask you to repeat several words.
-The results of your audiometric testing will help us determine if you suffer from hearing loss.
-In addition, it can help us decide whether or not a hearing aid would improve your quality of life.
+Audiometric testing will help us determine your ability to understand speech within a short distance.
+To accomplish this, we will ask you a series of high-frequency and low-frequency words, and we will also request that you repeat several words.
+The results of this examination will help us determine if you suffer from hearing loss, how well you can understand speech, and whether or not a hearing aid could improve your hearing ability.